fedeghe/objwun/source/README.md

 ---

 ## `reduce(array|literalObject, reducer function, initial value, escapeFn )`
-this function is way faster that the native reducer
+this function is way faster than the native `Array.reduce`
 - **parameters**:
     - the array or literal to reduce over
     - the reducing function